 My family member weighted over 400lbs.
 What can I do, most urns are for people 220lbs?

 When a person is cremated, what matters is the height not the weight, so much.
 If the person was overweight, that goes away with cremation.
-If the person was 6' 4" then consider the largest urn you can get, an adult urn at about 240lbs will do, even if they weighted 200lbs.
+If the person was 6' 4" then consider the largest urn you can get, an adult urn at about 240lbs will do, even if they weighed 200lbs.
 The bones are what remain, the weight goes away.

 What is a keepsake, and a shared urn?

 A keepsake holds a small amount of cremains.
 A shared urn can also be a keepsake, but is not kept.
-It is a small shattering urn, where a number of people have an urn and share in the experience of scattering.
+It is a small scattering urn, where a number of people have an urn and share in the experience of scattering.
 Some families purchase shared urns to take to different places and scatter as well.

 Does the jewelry hold ashes?

 Yes, every piece of cremation jewelry we offer holds cremains.

 We usually ship same day, free shipping ground UPS for full sized urns and USPS free shipping for keepsakes.
 Most urns and keepsakes ship from California.

 Can I get overnight delivery?

 Yes, you can.
 The website will quote expedited shipping, 2 day air or 3 day air shipping.